GreenCityLife/Green-Coder/README.md

 # Green Coder
-A coder editor which isn't released yet 😅!
+A code editor which isn't released yet 😅!

 ## TODO List
 I have more goals but unable to do it because of my abilities but i never give up!